Gestational diabetes - self-carePregnancy - gestational diabetes; Prenatal care - gestational diabetes

 Your provider will closely check both you and your baby throughout your pregnancy.
 This will include:

-- Visits with your provider every week
+- Visits with your provider as often as every week

 - Ultrasounds that show the size of your baby

 - A non-stress test that shows whether your baby is doing well

 If you need insulin or oral medicine to control your blood sugar, you may need to have labor induced 1 or 2 weeks before your due date.

 Inducing labor refers to different treatments used to start your labor.
 Treatments can also be used to augment your labor, which means to move it at...Read Article Now Book Mark Article